-- Papain is an enzyme from papaya and helps digest protein and meat.
-It’s immune-boosting and is even recognized for the ability to eliminate parasites.
+- Papain is an enzyme from papaya that helps digest protein and meat.
+It’s immune-boosting and is even recognized for its ability to eliminate parasites.

 - Betaine HCl is commonly used as a stomach acidifier and digestive aid.
-It’s a natural hydrochloric acid and breaks down proteins into peptides and amino acids and fats into triglycerides.
+It’s a natural hydrochloric acid that breaks down proteins into peptides and amino acids and fats into triglycerides.

 - Cellulase helps to break down plant grains and fiber, also known as cellulose.
 The mammalian cells do not produce cellulase so some enzyme supplements may include it in their formula.
 However, gut bacteria (probiotics) digest cellulose in the large intestine with cellulase enzymes.

 - Pancreas supplements provide all the protein enzymes that the digestive system needs –proteases, amylases, and lipases.

 - Ox Bile can be a helpful digestive supplement that provides bile from the gallbladder.
 Its purpose is to release bile after a meal, and to break down fat for digestion.
 It is beneficial for dogs who are bile deficient.

 To recap, digestive enzymes are most beneficial to dogs struggling with Exocrine Pancreatic Insufficiency or other health issues that affect correct digestion and nutrient absorption of foods.

 Veterinarian Dr. Hanie Elfenbein believes that “with chronic use, supplements may suppress the pancreas so that your dog relies on the supplement, turning a healthy dog into one who requires medication at every meal.”